weareblahs/covidcases/README.md

 An image of cases should be popped up if you share this website on Facebook or Twitter when you put this URL (`https://weareblahs.github.io/covidcases` ).

 - Same thing as the Deaths one, but only when you put `https://weareblahs.github.io/covidcases/deaths`  as URL.

-### JSON Data / API

-**_Please note that before you use this API, there's a more easy-to-use ones if you plan to integrate into webpages - which is the current API that I use for this website.
-See [here](https://covid-19.samsam123.name.my/api.html) for documentation._**

-NOTE: this API is for more advanced users only who plans to use this JSON data for research purposes.
-This can also be used as a GitHub mirror of the API if you plan to develop webapps that grabs data if you encountered a problem with the API shown above.

-Coming soon!

 # Dark mode